Optimal Variometer

 A variometer in a glider needs to be total energy compensated(TEC) to be useful for gliding.
 This means it will show changes of your total energy altitude rather than change in altitude.
 Total energy altitude is the altitud you will reach if you pull up vertically and reach zero speed.

 To test if the TEC is working properly you first accelerate to a high crusing speed (McCready 3m/s speed for example....on a normal plastic glider this is somewhere around 140-160km/h).
 Then you do a firm pull up and level off at minimum sink speed (around 85-100km/h).
 During the pull up the variometer should never show climb.
+The theoretically correct response is for the variometer to follow the polar curve sink but no variometer that I know of(except my own, see 2026 update at bottom) does this.
 This test needs to be done in absolute still air to work.

 Step 4A: Adjusting Electrical Variometer